Hoping for a tax refund? What are you going to do with it?

 A diligent investor in the financial markets might easily achieve a comfortable retirement with monthly contributions, efficient tax planning and professional advice.
 But many of us never take the time to start.

 Compound interest is a powerful tool to save money and earn an income from your portfolio.
-Seeding your first investment account with a tax refund is a great way to get a head start.
+Opening your first investment account with a tax refund is a great way to get a head start.

 If you want to put money into stocks, avoid picking individual ones until you have at least $1 million.
 It’s much better to play the market using mutual funds and exchange-traded funds to spread your risk.